An axiomatic approach to virtual chains: Extending the category of Kuranishi presentations

 These data are then required to be compatible with compositions in $\cQ$.

 We define a morphism of Kuranishi diagrams to consist of a commutative diagram

-in which the maps $\cQ \to \cQ'$ and $ \cP \to \cP'$ are embeddings inducing isomorphisms of the categories associated to each arrow in $\cQ$ or $\cP$ as in Definition \ref{def:model_for_corners}.
-We denote the category of such diagrams by $\cD \Kur$. \begin{lem} The category $\cD \Kur$ is symmetric monoidal, and admits finite coproducts. \end{lem}
+in which the map $\cQ \to \cQ'$ is an embedding inducing an isomorphisms of the categories associated to each arrow in $\cQ$ as in Definition \ref{def:model_for_corners}.
+We denote the category of such diagrams by $\cD \Kur$. \begin{rem} At this stage, we do not impose any assumption on the map $\cP \to \cP'$, as we will be providing an explicit map in all constructions that use it.
+We expect that, in general, one should assume that this image is provided with a factorisation as the composition of a refinement, and an embedding inducing an isomorphisms of arrow categories. \end{rem} \begin{lem} The category $\cD \Kur$ is symmetric monoidal, and admits finite coproducts. \end{lem}

 Recalling that $\widetilde{\Kur}$ is the category of Kuranishi diagrams with factorised corner strata, we define $\cD \widetilde{\Kur}$ to be the category whose objects and morphisms are lifts of Kuranishi diagrams to $\widetilde{\Kur}$.
 This category is again symmetric monoidal.